-after it sends the "disconnect and number portability notices," Verizon notifies its retail operations of the disconnection, something Bright House admits is necessary so that customer billing can be stopped.9 Bright House asks the Commission to order Verizon not to market to customers based on its knowledge that the customer has asked to disconnect his or her Verizon service.10 Bright House claims that Verizon's retention program violates four Florida statutes, a Commission rule and two Commission orders.
-The statutes cited by Bright House address anticompetitive conduct generally.
-11 the regulation of monopoly services provided by incumbent local exchange carriers ("ILECs"), 12 and a prohibition against giving a person or locality an undue preference.
-13 The Commission rule upon which Bright House relies simply requires local carriers to facilitate number porting.
-14 The two Commission orders Bright House cites approved certain BellSouth marketing practices.
-In the BellSouth Key Customer Tariffs Order, 15 the Commission "acknowledged" BellSouth's voluntary 10-day waiting period before commencing winback activity.
-16 The Commission also addressed the sharing of CPNI and wholesale information between BellSouth's retail and wholesale divisions, finding that BellSouth's policies, which the 9 Id. ¶ 15.
-10 Id.
-11 Id. ¶ 20 (citing Fl.
-Stat. §§ 364.01(4)(g); 364.3881(3)).
+fashion so the customer's service is not disrupted, calls are not misrouted and double billing does not occur.
+Comcast alleges that after it sends the LSR.
+Verizon notifies its retail operations that the customer has asked to disconnect, something Comcast admits is necessary so that customer billing can be stopped.
+Comcast asks the Commission to order Verizon not to market to customers based on its knowledge that they have asked to disconnect their Verizon service.

+Comcast claims that Verizon's retention program violates four Florida statutory provisions, a Commission rule and two Commission orders.
+The statutory provisions cited by Comcast address anticompetitive conduct generally, the regulation of monopoly services provided by incumbent local exchange carriers ("ILECs"), and a prohibition against giving a person or locality an undue preference.
+The Commission rule upon which Comcast relies simply requires local carriers to facilitate number porting.
+The two Commission orders Comcast cites approved certain BellSouth marketing practices.
+In the BellSouth Key Customer Tariffs Order. the Commission "acknowledged" BellSouth's voluntary 10-day waiting period before commencing winback activity.
+The Commission also addressed the sharing of CPNI and wholesale

+&lt;sup>11 Id. ¶¶ 18 (citing FI.
+Stat. § 364.01(4)(g), 21 (citing FI.
+Stat. § 364.3881(3)).